The Strong Jewish Women’s Summit for Jewish Women Professionals

 Jewish Thoughts and Practices

-Be part of the Jewish Women’s leadership movement
+Be part of the professional Jewish Women’s leadership community

 Jewish women leaders tell you their behind-the-scenes stories.
 Learn practical and useful tools and tips to grow your business.